 - The visit to the Museum of Tolerance in "Death Camp of Tolerance," for one.
 The tour guide speaks to the group of adults and children as if they're all five years old.

-- "That movie turns Jews into steereeuhtypes!
+- "It makes Jews into steereeuhtypes!
 And stereotyping minorities is teeribulle!"
+(The jews referring to the movie "The Passion")

 - They dedicate an entire song to it with 'Drugs Are Bad, M'Kay?"